 Rainforests are biomes that have a rich flora and fauna.
 Animal species diversity is highest in the rainforests than anywhere else on earth.
-Among these animals, there are several types of rainforest monkeys.
+Among these animals, there are several types of monkeys live in the rainforest.

 The greatest number of species of primates found in the rainforest are the monkeys.
 These arboreal mammals are perfectly adapted to live among the trees typical of the rainforest biome.
 They have strong, flexible limbs that allow them to climb among branches and swing from branch to branch.
 These rainforest monkeys occupy several layers of the rainforest.

 Their hands and feet are also adapted for gripping branches, and they have a prehensile tail.
 The rich, dense vegetation provides a range of food sources for them to feed on, and provide protection from the predators that hunt them in the forest.